 There was an art lab where they had an artist-in-residence working, and various tables set up where you could draw or work on other projects.
 (I'm not sure where my cardboard zombie puppet got to, but it was pretty awesome.
 My youngest created a fantastic bat puppet.)

 This was my drawing of the wooden mannequin from the art table.
 Not bad, right!?
 Elder Child's was of course much better than mine - but I haven't obtained permission to share it with you yet!

 Another shot from our trip to The Leonardo in SLC!
 Did I mention how much we loved this place?
 They had a tinkering lab with projects to do and things to, well, TINKER with!
 The kids happily spent some time with these, making motors whir, lights light up, and noisemakers buzz.

 Took a trip to Salt Lake City in December, and got the chance to stop by the (super-duper cool!)
 Leonardo Museum of Science, Technology, and Art.
 (If you get a chance?
 YOU SHOULD CHECK IT OUT IT IS AWESOME!)
 We were heading to a hockey game, and so only had about an hour to see what we could see, but could have happily spent an entire afternoon there.

 This was an amazing sculpture that subtly reacted to you via sensors as you walked below it.
 (And then there were sensors that would react to that movement above) Those protrusions that look like feathers were actually finely cut plastic.
-And despite its resemblance to jelly fish, my daughter agreed with all of us that it was rather lovely.
-(She has a jelly fish phobia.
-Even though we live in Idaho and she's only been to the ocean once.
+And despite its resemblance to jelly fish, my oldest agreed with all of us that it was rather lovely.
+(They have a jelly fish phobia.
+Even though we live in Idaho and he's only been to the ocean once.
 Go figure.)